 South Unit Visitor Center

-Before entering the South Unit, you’ll want to visit the Visitor Center.
-Don’t forget to get your cancellation stamp in your National Park Passport.
-There are Rangers available to recommend hiking trails and answer any questions you may have.
-You also can pick up your backcountry permits at the Visitor Center as well.
+Before entering the South Unit, you’ll definitely want to visit the Visitor Center to stamp your National Park Passport.
+Rangers will recommend hiking trails and answer any questions you may have.
+You also can pick up your backcountry permits as well.

-Before leaving though, we highly recommend not missing the 17-minute video that highlights the history and habitats of Theodore Roosevelt National Park.
+Before leaving though, we highly recommend watching the 17-minute video that highlights the history and habitats of Theodore Roosevelt National Park.

-Our first day after arriving, we drove the South Unit Scenic Loop Drive.
-It has several pullouts and interpretive signs of the history, wildlife and terrain.
+The South Unit Scenic Loop Drive has several pullouts and interpretive signs of the history, wildlife and terrain.
 There was quite an abundance of wildlife including what the Park is known for; the Bison.

 You may also get a glimpse of pronghorns, mule deer and elk, turkeys, coyotes and both, golden and bald eagles.
 And, if you’re lucky, you. may get to see the wild horses in the distance.